-Of the 450 manuscripts listed in the main catalog above by current location, some 143, or roughly a third, can be positively identified with a corresponding entry from the 1883 auction catalog produced by Carl Förster.
+Of the 468 manuscripts listed in this website’s manuscript catalog by location, some 142, or roughly a third, can be positively identified with a corresponding entry from the 1883 auction catalog produced by Carl Förster.
 This leaves a great many of the 452 entries under “Handschriften” in that catalog still unpaired with a currently existing manuscript.

-The Ludwig Rosenthal catalog of 1884, which commemorated 800 years of the founding of the Carthusian order, contains another 193 items identified or likely to be Buxheim books (out of 1372 total entries).
-Of these 193, so far 87 have been identified with extant manuscripts, 106, or somewhat more than half, have not.
+The Ludwig Rosenthal catalog number XL of 1884, which commemorated 800 years of the founding of the Carthusian order, contains another 195 items identified as Buxheim books (out of 1372 total entries).
+Of these 195, 88 have so far been identified with extant manuscripts, 107, or somewhat more than half, have not.

-The following presents the 415 catalog entries from both the auction catalog of 1883 and the Rosenthal catalog of 1884 that still do not have an extant manuscript partner, with the hope that more of these entries can be identified and linked to current manuscripts.
+The following presents the 500+ catalog entries from the auction catalog of 1883 and the Rosenthal catalogs XL and XLI that still do not have an identifiable extant manuscript partner, with the hope that more of these entries can be identified and linked to current manuscripts.